williamparry/cloudRIG/README.md

 * https://lg.io/2015/07/05/revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.html
 * https://github.com/lg/cloudy-gamer

+If cloudRIG doesn't do it for you, check out cloudy-gamer; a whole lot of the Powershell in cloudRIG is by the author of it.

 ## Cost

 Originally cloudRIG was built to use AWS Spot Fleet instances, but the price was consistently too high so I changed it to be on-demand with a more stable $1USD/hr-ish (best to check beforehand).